prathjan/SvcAppdGlobal/README.md

     AppdRemove -> https://github.com/prathjan/SvcAppdLoad.git

+2.
-2. You will set up the AppdGlobal workspace here.
+You will set up the AppdGlobal workspace here.
 Add all the variables defined here as your TFCB workspace variables: https://github.com/prathjan/SvcAppdGlobal/blob/main/terraform.auto.tfvars

 In addition, you will define the following.
-These are not included in the terraform.auto.tfvars file since its specific clientid - AppDynamics Controller API Client ID clientsecret - AppDynamics Controller API Client Secret root_password - Root password to access your VM's vsphere_password - vSphere administrator password mysql_pass - MySql admin password (use root/root)
+These are not included in the terraform.auto.tfvars file since its specific to your setup and has sensitive info:

+clientid - AppDynamics Controller API Client ID

+clientsecret - AppDynamics Controller API Client Secret

+root_password - Root password to access your VM's

+vsphere_password - vSphere administrator password

+mysql_pass - MySql admin password (use root/root)

 Please also set this workspace to share its data with other workspaces in the organization by enabling Settings->General Settings->Share State Globally.

+3.
-3. You will set up the AppdDb workspace here
+You will set up the AppdDb workspace here
 Set Execution Mode as Agent and select the TF Cloud Agent that you have provisioned.Please also set this workspace to share its data with other workspaces in the organization by enabling Settings->General Settings->Share State Globally.

 You will set the following variables:

 globalwsname - AppdGlobal

 org - TFCB organization like "CiscoDevNet" or "Lab14"

+4.
-4. You will set up the AppdInfra workspace here.
+You will set up the AppdInfra workspace here.

 Set Execution Mode as Agent and select the TF Cloud Agent that you have provisioned.Please also set this workspace to share its data with other workspaces in the organization by enabling Settings->General Settings->Share State Globally.

 You will set the following variables:

 globalwsname - AppdGlobal

 dbvmwsname - AppdDb

 org - TFCB organization like "CiscoDevNet" or "Lab14"

+5.
-5. You will set up the AppdSaas workspace here.
+You will set up the AppdSaas workspace here.

 Set Execution Mode as Remote.Please also set this workspace to share its data with other workspaces in the organization by enabling Settings->General Settings->Share State Globally.

 You will set the following variables:

-appname - ChaiStore, for example javaver - java version like 21.5.0.32605 clientid - AppDynamics API Client ID clientsecret - AppDynamics API Client Secret zerover - AppDynamics Zero Agent version like "21.6.0.232" infraver - AppDynamics Infra Agent version like 21.5.0.1784 machinever - AppDynamics Machine Agent version like 21.6.0.3155 ibmver - AppDynamics IBM Java Agent version 21.6.0.32801 url - AppDynamics Controller URL https://devnet.saas.appdynamics.com
+appname - ChaiStore, for example

+javaver - java version like 21.5.0.32605

+clientid - AppDynamics API Client ID

+clientsecret - AppDynamics API Client Secret

+zerover - AppDynamics Zero Agent version like "21.6.0.232"

+infraver - AppDynamics Infra Agent version like 21.5.0.1784

+machinever - AppDynamics Machine Agent version like 21.6.0.3155

+ibmver - AppDynamics IBM Java Agent version 21.6.0.32801

+url - AppDynamics Controller URL https://devnet.saas.appdynamics.com

+6.
-6. You will set up the AppdRbac workspace here.
+You will set up the AppdRbac workspace here.

 Set Execution Mode as Agent and select the TF Cloud Agent that you have provisioned.

 You will set the following variables:

 appvmwsname - AppdInfra

 saaswsname - AppdSaas

 globalwsname - AppdGlobal

 org - TFCB organization like "CiscoDevNet" or "Lab14"

 7.You will set up the AppdApp workspace here.